 Did you know that social media companies employ ‘attention engineers’ who use Las Vegas casino gambling techniques to keep you hooked?
 And all so they can make a profit at your expense.

-Dr. Cal Newport has described having social media as like having a slot machine on your phone.
+Dr. Cal Newport has compared social media to having a slot machine on your phone.
 The companies have invested tens to hundreds of millions of dollars to keep you on their sites.

 If you look at their sites a lot, they track user minutes and it increases their stock value.